muhammadmasoud/alex-design/backend/IMAGE_OPTIMIZATION_README.md

 - Optimized versions are stored separately
 - You can always access the original quality

+### **Complete Deletion Cleanup**
+- **Project Deletion**: When you delete a project, the entire `media/projects/project-name/` folder is completely removed
+- **Service Deletion**: When you delete a service, the entire `media/services/service-name/` folder is completely removed
+- **Individual Image Deletion**: When you delete album images, the actual image files are deleted from disk
+- **No Orphaned Files**: The system ensures complete cleanup with no leftover files or empty folders

 ### **Automatic Cleanup**
 - When you rename projects/services, old optimized images are cleaned up
-- When you delete projects/services, optimized images are removed
+- When you delete projects/services, **entire media folders are completely removed**
+- When you delete individual album images, the image files are deleted
-- No orphaned files left behind
+- **No orphaned files or folders left behind**

 ### **Error Handling**
 - If optimization fails, the original image remains